 The spreadsheet talks

 In the world of marketing and advertising where success hinges on great ideas, it can become the case that what may engage and entertain might not do what it´s really supposed to – persuade the audience to purchase your product.

 It's clear Warhol understood this.
 In fact, he famously claimed “good business is the best art.”

 And it's reflected in his sales.
 Aside from a brief dip in the 1990s, his artwork value has only experienced an upward trajectory.
 Between 1987 and 2010 his average auction price shot up 3,400%.
 And in just 2014, Warhol's works sold for $569 million – more than a sixth of the global art market!

 But what is the key to his success?

-Through the relevance, freshness and accessibility of his art, Warhol was able capture the essence of the commercial age in which he lived unlike any artist before him.
-This led to his work, as well as himself, becoming a cultural and historical artefact – something priceless.
+Through the relevance, freshness and accessibility of his work, Warhol captured the essence of the commercial age in which he lived unlike anyone before him.
+This made his work, as well as himself, become a cultural and historical artefact – something priceless.